-With respect to the impact of Covid 19, taking into account the recent ongoing lockdown, the Bank remains of a view that there remains residual market uncertainty which could adversely impact the wider economy and the Bank's borrowers.
+Taking into consideration the above, the Bank remains of a view that there is market uncertainty which could adversely impact the wider economy and the Bank's borrowers.
 In estimating the expected credit loss provision, the Bank has taken into account the possible impact of the uncertainty, and has made adjustments to the ECL model to reflect the uncertainty.
-The adjustments were made specifically for those customers who have historically obtained loan deferrals by transitioning them to stage-2 exposures.
+The adjustments were made specifically for those customers who have historically obtained loan deferrals by transitioning them to stage-2 or, where required, stage-3 exposures.
+Adjustments are made to borrowers who have taken project loan and have asked for extension for the completion of the project.
 (Refer to note 16 for further details on ECL calculation).
+The methodology and assumptions including any forecasts of future economic conditions are reviewed regularly.